Navigation

 How to use breadcrumbs

-If the full breadcrumb trail doesn't fit the screen size, it can wrap onto 2 lines, but don't break a breadcrumb if it doesn't fit the line.
+If the full breadcrumb trail doesn't fit the screen size, it can wrap onto 2 lines, but do not break a breadcrumb if it doesn't fit the line.

-You don't need to show the current page in the breadcrumb because this information is in the H1.
+You do not need to show the current page in the breadcrumb because this information is in the H1.

 On mobile, we replace the full breadcrumb trail with a "Back to [parent]" link.